Finding aid created by: --

 See also the Paul Richards Theodore Roosevelt Collection.

 Special Collections Research Center has made a concerted effort over the years to ensure that its manuscript and rare books holdings complement each other.
 As a result, many of our manuscript collections are supported by books, pamphlets, serials and other items which are cataloged in the Rare Books Collection.
-Please be sure to search the Classic Catalog for these related materials.
+Please be sure to search SUMMIT, our main catalog for these related materials.

 Bullock, Seth, 1849-1919.